The Industrial Organization Society (IOS) was founded in 1972 by

 W. G. Shepherd, University of Massachusetts, Amherst, 1991

-The Industrial Organization Society held the following sessions at the annual meeting of the
+The Industrial Organization Society will hold the following sessions at the annual meeting of the

-The Industrial Organization Society held the following sessions at the annual meeting of the
+The Industrial Organization Society will hold the following sessions at the annual meeting of the

 The Industrial Organization Society’s Distinguished Fellow award is given annually in recognition

-of excellence in Research, Education and Professional Leadership in the field of Industrial Organization.
+of excellence in Research, Education and Leadership in the field of Industrial Organization.